myers2004/HW1-FAST-AQ-Parser/README.md

 	- X Edit the `pyproject.toml` file to reflect author information
 	- X Update the dependencies to include those that you use in your code

-- X?
-Write a unit test (in the test.py file) for
+- X Write a unit test (in the test.py file) for
-	- X?
-Fasta Parser
+	- X Fasta Parser
-	- X?
-Fastq Parser
+	- X Fastq Parser
 	- X Transcription
 	- X Reverse Transcription

-- X?
-Automate Testing with a [Github Actions](https://docs.github.com/en/actions)
+- X Automate Testing with a [Github Actions](https://docs.github.com/en/actions)

 	See blogposts below on helping set up github actions with pytest: